MIT-Senseable-City-Lab/octopus-documentation/docs/run/case2.md

 Now that you have the data collected, it's time to analyze it to answer our questions about air quality monitoring.
 This guide will provide you with a setup for how to use Google Colaboratory in analyzing your data.

-How to setup Google Colaboratory is added in How To's: [add link here]
+How to set up Google Colaboratory is added in Collaborate - *Data analysis software*: [How to setup Google Colaboratory](../collaborate.md).

 Google Colab Notebook for temperature exposure data analysis: [Click to Download](./notebooks/UseCase2_AirQuality.ipynb)